 Recently while preparing for a video shoot, I put together a list of some of my most pivotal lessons I have learned from each puppy I have raised and trained over my 27 years as a dog trainer.
-The video will be available tomorrow but the experience of putting this list was enlightening; I strongly encourage you to do the same.
+The experience of putting this list was enlightening; I strongly encourage you to do the same.
 The lessons you learn are sometimes not realized until long after the dog has passed on.
 Sometimes it takes a moment of reflection to see them.

 Looking at my list reminded me of this video I put together back in 2008.
 I know I have shared it on my blog in the past, but I think it is worth re-visiting on a regular basis.